Real-Time Vehicular Wireless System-Level Simulation: Results and discussion

 First of all, we notice a better Rx performance in terms of FER when we consider a LOS component.
 Then we observe that if the RMS Doppler spread is constant (as in the NLOS case in Figure~\ref{fig:delayspreads}), the FER decreases with increasing RMS delay spread.
 However, we observe the opposite effect when we introduce a LOS component with a given $K$-factor.
 Then the FER increases with increasing RMS delay spreads.
 In this case, the Doppler spread will be influenced by the RMS delay spread, as shown in Figure~\ref{fig:DopplerSpreadAnalyticalvsEmpirical}, in a way that if RMS delay spread increases, the RMS Doppler spread also increases.

 In the NLOS case, the receiver will exploit the channel diversity in the delay domain and deliver better FER results when the RMS delay spread increases.
 On the other hand, in the LOS case, with $K=20\,\text{dB}$ the measurements results show that the Rx cannot cope with the spread in the Doppler domain.
 When the RMS delay spread gets larger, consequently also the RMS Doppler spread (Figure~\ref{fig:DopplerSpreadAnalyticalvsEmpirical}) increases, and the FER results get worse.
-Based on that, we can conclude that the RMS Doppler spread has a stronger impact on the FER than the RMS delay spread. \Figure[!t]()[width=0.95\columnwidth]{delayandkfactor_SNR2_inc.eps} {Measurement results of FER vs. SNR using an exponential PDP with RMS delay spread $\sigma_\tau\in\{25,50,82\}\,\text{ns}$, $K$-factors $K\in\{-\infty,20\}\,\text{dB}$ and Doppler bandwidth $f_\text{Dmax} = 500\,\text{Hz}$, having $f_{\text{LOS}} = 0\,\text{Hz}$. }
+Based on that, we can conclude that the RMS Doppler spread has a stronger impact on the FER than the RMS delay spread.